 |Home Spelling Bee About Us Scripps Downloadable PDF|

 Merriam-Webster Inc. acquired the rights to revise and publish Noah Webster's dictionaries in 1843.
 Since then, Merriam-Webster has maintained an ongoing commitment to innovation, scholarship, and love of language.
-Today, the company continues as the leader in both print and electronic language reference publishing with reference products, learning tools, and word games.
+Today, the company continues as America's leading and most-trusted provider of language information in print and digital media.

 About The E.W.
 Scripps Company

 The E.W.
 Scripps Company (www.scripps.com) serves audiences and businesses through a growing portfolio of media brands.
 Scripps is one of the nation's largest independent TV station owners, with 33 television stations in 24 markets and a reach of nearly one in five U.S. households.
 It also owns 34 radio stations in eight markets.

 Scripps also runs an expanding collection of local and national digital journalism and information businesses, including multi-platform satire and humor brand Cracked, podcast industry leader Midroll Media and over-the-top video news service Newsy.
 Scripps also produces television shows including "THE LIST" and "The Now" and runs an award-winning investigative reporting newsroom in Washington, D.C.
 Founded in 1878, Scripps has held for decades to the motto "Give light and the people will find their own way."